-Following are the planned program elements for program year 2023 - 2024.
+The following are the planned program elements for program year 2024 - 2025.
 These elements align with the Long-Term Implementation Plan and support the creation of the annual budget.

 The results will be documented in the Annual Technical Report; which will also include additional supporting documents, such as the annual population surveys and a final budget to actual report.